 But this battleground is not about Gillette.
 It is about society.

-There are so many psychological intricacies when it comes to advertising that in itself it can be a bit overwhelming, hard to process.
+There are so many interlocking social factors and psychological intricacies involved when it comes to advertising, that can be a bit overwhelming.
+The nuances are often hard to process.
 Simply stated, advertising is meant to defend a brand's position.
-In this case.
-Gillette is making a brand based statement that is really quite simple.
+To rhetorically assert the brand's utility.

-The goal if this campaign is to resonate with men who value masculinity.
-Who value the position of being a man's man.
-An art that socially has diminished over time.
-Not an assumption on my part, a discussion that has taken a lead the realm of business, psychology and mental health circles.
+This point is not an assumption on my part.
+It is a discussion that has taken a lead the realm of business, psychology and mental health circles: